Pathophysiology 370 - Pathophysiology » Fall 2022 » Week 1 Check Your Understanding Assignment

 An increase in which of these characteristics would be present in cells that demonstrate hypertrophy?

-A. Number of cells
+A. Size of cells

-B. Size of cells
+B. Number of cells

-C. Size of vacuoles
+D. Size of vacuoles

 Question #7